 - Finish with bodybuilding.
 Finish your workout with bodybuilding exercises to gain more muscle mass, improve your aesthetics, and bulk up your upper body.

 There are a few different variations, though.
-For example, with daily undulating periodization (DUP), you’ll have a couple heavy strength training days and a couple lighter bodybuilding days every week.
+For example, with daily undulating periodization (DUP), you’ll have a couple of heavy strength training days and a couple lighter bodybuilding days every week.

 That’s a pretty compelling approach to training.
 It won me over, anyway.
 Except then you realize that you’re also getting the downsides of each style of training: